Azure/AzureStackHCI-EvalGuide/nested/steps/4_AzSHCICluster.md

 * If you have 2 Azure Stack HCI 20H2 nodes, you will be able to create a **local cluster**
 * If you have 4 Azure Stack HCI 20H2 nodes, you will have a choice of creating either a **local cluster** or a **stretch cluster**

-In this first release of the guide, we'll be focusing on deploying a **local cluster** but guidance for stretch clustering will be added soon, so check back later!
+In this first release of the guide, we'll be focusing on deploying a **local cluster** but if you're interested in deploying a stretch cluster, you can [check out the official docs](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/stretched-clusters "Stretched clusters overview on Microsoft Docs")

 Creating a (local) cluster
 -----------